anthoHerrera/anthoHerrera/README.md

 - 👋 Hi, I’m @anthoHerrera
-- 👀 I’m interested in in Software developer and Front-end Web Developer but in the future I want to learn others things like Back-end Web development, Artificial Intelligence.
+- 👀 I’m interested in in Software developer and back-end Web Developer but in the future I want to learn others things like Front-end Web development, data science, Artificial Intelligence.
 - 🌱 I’m currently learning programming languages like java, javascript, python, typescript and also React JS.
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me get improvements my skills to more professional level.